maddison-wells/Map-Editor/README.md

 A side project to help with making and rendering maps into my C++ game, DDC.

+<h2> 20th August </h2>

+The tutorial(#23), is taking a lot of time refactoring the code.
+I understand that this is helpful and as I get better at coding, rewatching this will be helpful but right now, I am eager to continue with my game.
+So I am happy to hard code my variables but know that if I make something in the future, I can come back and re-use this code.

 <h2> 19th August </h2>

 Set up my repo and main.cpp.